Choosing the Best In-Home Healthcare: Home Health Aide or Private Nurse?

 • Running errands and helping with transportation

-Home health aides do not have medical training but may receive certifications through accredited programs.
-They’re a good option for those who need help with routine daily activities rather than medical care.
+Home health aides are a good option for those who need help with routine daily activities rather than medical care.

 Private Nurse (Registered Nurse or Licensed Practical Nurse)